Hunting For Collectible Pyrex Kitchenware

 Consignment store finds can be tricky.
 The format followed by most is to only reduce the price of items the longer they remain unsold, usually by increasing a percentage discount at 30-day intervals.
 You may, therefore, find yourself pressed to pay more than you'd like rather than risk finding the item gone before the next discount interval passes.
 Price tags are marked according to date of arrival, and there should be a discount schedule posted.

-If you own some of the popular collector guide books, bring them with you to help with identification and valuation.
+If you own some of the popular collector guide books, bring them with you to help with identification.
 Another powerful tool is the eBay® smartphone app, which can search completed sold listings and help you determine average current selling prices.

 The name of a business can often be a tip as to what to expect.
 Store names like "Antiques and Interiors" or "Antiques and Gifts" frequently mean you're going to find more items of the latter category in each.
 You can also safely exclude, in most cases, the search results that appear to be strictly collectibles shops, such as those for comic books or baseball cards.